-One of the most common mistakes expats make is that of not researching the tax situation of their new country before they move there.
+One of the most common mistakes expats make is not researching the tax situation of their new country before they move there.
 This can lead to some very bad news further down the road.

 Let’s have a look at Spain, which has a lot of taxes that people coming from other countries might not be familiar with.
 For example, having previously lived in Malta, many of the Spanish taxes were simply new to me and have no equivalent in Malta.
 There is no property tax, exit tax, or wealth tax there, just to mention a few examples.